NicolasRoever/bargaining_experiment/README.md

 This section is only for me as a developer.
 You can ignore it.

-- I need to implement that the payoffs are updated every second, reflecting changes in transaction costs.
+- I need to fix that the total bargaining time is not correctly recorded.

 - What is fixed over the entire session and what is changing each round (Player/Seller Role, Valuation)?